loland/loland.github.io/_posts/2023-09-20-inner-workings-of-meterpreter.markdown

 <br>
 ### 2. The "load-execute" Function
-In ideal shellcode conditions, `load-execute` will be called 7 times that resolves and executes the following WinAPIs in order.
+In ideal shellcode conditions, `load-execute` will be called 7 times to resolve and execute the following WinAPIs in order.

 + kernel32.LoadLibraryA
 + ws_32.WSAStartup